 This section applies to all Everest products.
-The condenser coil requires monthly cleaning to keep the metal fins clear of lint, dust, and grease buildup.
-A clogged condenser coil severely reduces your product's energy efficiency and places strain on the compressor and other components, leading to advanced failure.
+The condenser coil requires monthly cleaning to keep the metal fins clear of lint, dust and grease build-up.
+A clogged condenser coil severely reduces your product's energy efficiency and places strain on the compressor and other components leading to advanced failure.
 Cleaning the condenser coil is the product owner's personal responsibility.

-A warranty is void if the following guidelines are not met:
+Warranty is void if the following guidelines are not met.

-1. Disconnect the unit from the outlet before performing maintenance.

-2. Locate the condenser coil at the bottom section of the unit.
-Some frames do not have panels for ease of access and ventilation purposes.

-3. Locate the condenser coil at the bottom section of the unit.
-Some frames do not have panels for ease of access and ventilation purposes.

-4. Use a commercial condenser coil cleaner for metal fins that are coated in grease.
+- 1. Ensure that the unit is disconnected from the outlet before performing maintenance. - 2.
+Use a long bristled brush in a vertical sweeping motion to remove lint, dust and debris from in between the metal fins of the condenser coil.
+Do not apply heavy pressure so as not to bend the fins. - 3.
+Locate the condenser coil at the bottom section of the unit.
+Some frames do not have panels for ease of access and ventilation purposes. - 4.
+Use a commercial condenser coil cleaner for metal fins that are coated in grease.
 Allow the cleaner to saturate the area.
-Follow the recommended wait time printed on the product packaging.

-15 Care and Maintenance

-Condenser Coil Cleaning Instructions (continued)

-5. The grease and cleaning solvent will pool at the base of the metal fins.
-Brush the fins and wipe off any accumulated residue.

-6. Repeat the above steps until the metal fins are clean.
-You should be able to see in through and in between the metal fins.

-7. Do not attach an aftermarket filter or screen around the condenser coil.
-This constricts ventilation, which leads to overheating and component failure.or the risk of fire.
+Follow the recommended wait time printed on the product packaging. - 5.
+The grease and cleaning solvent will pool at the base of the metal fins.
+Brush the fins and wipe off any accumulated residue. - 6.
+Repeat the above steps until the metal fins are clean.
+You should be able to see in through and in between the metal fins. - 7.
+Reconnect the unit to the specified outlet. - Do not attach an aftermarket filter or screen around the condenser coil.
+This constricts ventilation which leads to overheating, component failure or the risk of fire.

-8. Reconnect the unit to the specified outlet.

-Care and Maintenance